 - The difference between a company limited by shares and a company limited by guarantee

 - What happens if Companies House rejects my application?

 - When can my new company start trading?

 - Do I need to tell HMRC when I register a company?

 - What company details are displayed on public record?

-UK companies are incorporated under one single company law regime – the Companies Act 2006.
+Companies formed in the UK are incorporated under the Companies Act 2006.
 However, Companies House operates in three separate jurisdictions throughout the UK – England and Wales, Scotland and Northern Ireland.